structuralbioinformatics/ModCRE/README.md

     command_queues_cluster.txt

   * Folder files contains files as used in the webservice http://sbi.upf.edu/modcre.
-But these files can be modified by the user according to his own criteria
+But these files can be modified under the criteria of the users

     [Negative/Positive]_keywords are used to select TFs